Cavalry Staff Corps: Uniform

-When first formed no official uniform was available and Staff Corps members instead wore their previous uniforms with a red scarf tied around their right shoulder as a distinguishing mark.
-It had originally been proposed that the corps should wear the uniform of the Royal Staff Corps (a similarly organised engineering unit) but with bearskin hats, a feature that would make them easily distinguishable from line cavalry.
-However, the corps was eventually issued its own uniform which drew elements from other cavalry units.
-The jackets were red – similar to those worn by the Dragoon Guards; whilst the blue plastron, striped girdle and overalls, with double stripes on the legs, were similar to those worn by Light Dragoons.
-The corps wore the light cavalry shako with a unique all-red plume.
+When first formed no official uniform was available and regimental troops instead wore their previous uniforms with a red scarf tied around their right shoulder as a distinguishing mark.
+It had originally been proposed that the corps should wear the uniform of the Royal Staff Corps (a similarly organised engineering unit) but with bearskin hats, a feature that would make them easily distinguishable from the British Army's other cavalry units.
+However, the regiments was eventually issued its own uniform which drew elements from other cavalry units.
+The jackets were red – similar to those worn by Dragoon Guards; whilst the blue plastron, striped girdle and overalls, with double stripes on the legs, were similar to those worn by Light Dragoons.
+The corps wore the shako worn by Light Dragoons with a unique all-red plume.
 All piping and cords were in white which was meant to reflect the non-combatant nature of the force.
 The saddle roll was marked with SD (for "Staff Dragoons") and with the letter of the man's troop.
 The enlisted men were armed with cavalry carbines.